 There are no restrictions on visiting times for our inpatient unit and it is also sometimes possible for family members to stay overnight with you.
-This would need to be discussed with the nursing staff in charge first.
+This would need to be discussed with the nursing staff in advance..

 There is no charge for this service.

-If you would like to support through fundraising, please call us on 0118 955 0434 and we would be happy to talk with you about the different ways that you can help.
+If you would like to support Sue Ryder Nurses and our work through fundraising, please call us on 0118 955 0434.
+We would be delighted to talk you through the different ways that you can help.